Sallu110/LOAN-APPROVAL-PROJECT/README.md

 # LOAN-APPROVAL-PROJECT
-In this project i have predicted loan approvals which are based on multiple features, you can visit files to see project.
+In this project I have created a tool to assist banks in determining loan eligibility, enhancing fairness and reliability in the process while mitigating the risk of extending loans to individuals facing potential repayment challenges. you can visit files to see project.